 Cover the ribs with BBQ sauce from the start.
 Put more sauce on about half way through cooking.
 I know that common wisdom says not to touch the ribs while they are cooking, and not to put sauce on them while they are cooking, but try my method and you will find that you get great ribs.

 About half way through cooking, I generally turn the ribs over and re-coat them with BBQ sauce.
 I put the sauce on pretty thick, and try to cover any bare spots.
 You want the sauce to thicken and cook on to the ribs.
 If you put the sauce on too often, you'll prevent it from cooking onto the ribs.

 Because you are cooking the ribs at a low temperature, the sugar in the barbecue sauce does not burn -- but DO NOT GO ABOVE 225° F. In addition, because you are cooking the ribs at a low temperature, you do not need to pre-cook them or boil them.

 I believe that the rib meat should not just fall off the bone, but that you shouldn't have to work too hard to get the meat either.
 Cooking 4½ to 5 hours at 225° F should do the trick.
 Experiment with the timing to get it just right.

-With spare or baby back ribs, when the ribs are done, the tips of the rib bones should be exposed, as they are in the picture to the right, or the picture at the very top of this web page.
+With spare or baby back ribs, when the ribs are done, the tips of the rib bones should be exposed, as they are in this picture, or the picture at the very top of this web page.
 To determine the done-ness of the ribs, using a kitchen towel grasp one of these rib bone tips and gently twist, you should be able to turn the bone (a little) in the meat, without too much trouble.
 If the meat is still firmly attached to the bone, then you need to cook the ribs longer.
 If the bone turns a little in the meat, then your ribs are done.
 If the bone just rips right out, then you should get your ribs out right away, before they dry up.